isomerpages/enterprisesg-sac/media/news-releases/_posts/2021-05-17-post-Quality & Standards Partners Appreciation Event 2021.md

 ![62E045E4-9835-4FD3-9BC2-E6B50C39E328](/images/press-release/photos/62E045E4-9835-4FD3-9BC2-E6B50C39E328.jpeg)

 Mr Tan recognised our partners for their contributions and spoke of SAC’s efforts in the 2025 strategic plan, and highlighted upcoming focuses on areas such as environmental sustainability.
-He underscored the importance of Quality & Standards in the identified growth areas.
+He underscored the importance of Quality &amp; Standards in the identified growth areas.
 SAC will also support industry TIC demand by providing a more robust accreditation infrastructure.